cyanray/Truss/LibTrussDocument/README.md

 # TrussDocumentParser
-This project is a library to parse `.truss` document file.
+This project is a library for parsing truss document.